-The 2020 Annual Review Season for MaPS is Underway
+The 2021 Annual Review Season for Support Staff is Underway

 Managers should review the goals/expectations for each of their direct reports and then launch the final assessment.
 Giving ample time for employees to complete their self-assessments makes it easier to respond with meaningful feedback.

-*All reviews will be launched automatically on May 24 — please ensure your goals are recorded accurately.
+*All reviews will be launched automatically — please ensure your goals are recorded accurately.

 Go to: My work > People Management > Manager Self-Service > Performance Management > Performance Documents > Current Documents > Select an employee > Launch Final Assessment.

 After review documents have been launched by the manager, employees can complete their online self-assessment.
 This is an opportunity to reflect on a year of hard work and consider successes and opportunities across goals and core competencies.
 It’s also a chance to think about the career development activities you’d like to plan for the coming year.